jcgiuffrida/jcgiuffrida.github.io/_posts/2015-06-01-Harris-Insider.md

 * d3 splash page

 ### what's the impact?
-* 22,000 evaluations
+* 24,000 evaluations, 1,700 courses as of spring 2016
 * changing the way courses are launched and reviewed
-* write-up of me
+* write-up

 ### takeaway?
 * this isn't hard to do!
-* use language from the writeup of me
+* use language from the writeup